 The risk is to eventually get an incoherent list since a category item doesn't have the same meaning depending upon the project it belongs to.

-#5 Updated by Gerry Hawkins about 9 years ago
+#5 Updated by Gerry Hawkins over 10 years ago

 Thanks for the reopen and tracker change Etienne.